Skip to content

 Comparing runs with different dataset versions#

-1. In the runs table, use the eye icons () to select two runs with different dataset versions.
+1. Toggle the eye icons () to select two runs with different dataset versions.

 • There should be no difference between the dataset/test artifacts.